Jump to: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 So you've left City Colleges of Chicago and your life has taken you in other directions.
 No matter when you earned an associate degree, a certificate, completed 30 or more hours, or prepared for a GED at City Colleges, we want to reconnect with you.

-Art, Humanities and Foreign Languages
+Art, Humanities and World Languages

 The Truman College Automotive Technology Program is a Master NATEF (National Automotive Technician Education Foundation) Certified program.
 NATEF is a division of ASE (Automotive Service Excellence).

 Oversee the day-to-day operations related to Campus Building Management and Operations in an effort to provide an efficient, safe and well-maintained environment for students, faculty, staff and the general public.

 Our mission dedicates us to deliver high quality, innovative, media rich and up-to-date education through spawning a sense of civic responsibility that prepares students in the life sciences for the currently changing local and global economies.

 Business Services is responsible for protecting the assets of the college by ensuring policies and procedures are adhered to while maintaining the financial integrity of the college.

 Career Planning & Placement Center

 Harry S Truman Career Planning & Placement offers comprehensive services and resources to help you make informed decisions about careers.
 We also help you successful transition into the workplace.
 Visit us in Room 1220A for assistance.